Is my child a healthy weight?

 A growth chart is used to correctly interpret a child’s BMI.
 After you have calculated your child’s BMI, you may want to plot your child’s BMI on a growth chart.
 The Childhood Obesity Foundation recommends using the World Health Organization (WHO) Growth Charts adapted for Canada and posted on the Dietitians of Canada website.
 There are growth charts for boys and girls 2-19 years old.

 If you have plotted your child’s BMI on the growth chart and it is in the overweight or obese range, it is recommended that you visit your family doctor for an assessment.
 If your child’s BMI is in the normal range, and you still have concerns about your child’s weight we recommend that you visit your family doctor.

-Following an assessment, your family doctor can advise you on next steps which may include a referral to a paediatrician with expertise in the area of childhood obesity or a referral to a childhood healthy weights program such as the ShapedownBC Program or HealthLink BC’s Eating and Activity Program for Kids.
+Following an assessment, your family doctor can advise you on next steps which may include a referral to a paediatrician with expertise in the area of childhood obesity or a referral to a childhood healthy weights program such as the ShapedownBC Program, Generation Health or HealthLink BC’s Eating and Activity Program for Kids.